Frederick A. P. Barnard: Columbia College

 He served as the 10th President of Columbia College (now Columbia University) in New York City, holding office for an unprecedented term of 25 years from 1864 to 1889 - longer than that of any of his predecessors.
 During this period the college experienced rapid growth.
 New departments were established; the elective system was greatly extended, greater provisions were made for graduate study and original research, and enrolment increased from approximately 150 students to over 1000.

 Barnard himself served as a scholar of English and the classics, and as an expert in the fields of mathematics, physics, and chemistry.
 He was known as a skilled public speaker, with his annual reports to the Board of Trustees including valuable discussions of educational problems.

 He also served as the co-editor-in-chief of Johnson's New Universal Cyclopaedia (1876), alongside Arnold Henry Guyot.
 Other texts authored by Barnard, include Treatise on Arithmetic (1830), Analytical Grammar with Symbolic Illustration (1836), Letters on Collegiate Government (1855), History of the United States Coast Survey (1857), Recent Progress in Science (1869), and The Metric System (1871).

 He died on April 27, 1889, in New York City.
 In his will, the bulk of his estate was left to Columbia College.

 Legacy

 Barnard strove to extend educational privileges to women that were normally reserved for men, and the establishment of Barnard Women's College, following his death, was done so in his honor.

+Oliver-Barnard Hall, on the University of Alabama campus, is partly named in his honor.

 Barnard Observatory, one of the few buildings of the University of Mississippi that survived the American Civil War, is also named in his honor.